Employee assistance program (EAP)

-Employee Assistance Program (EAP) services are a separate and distinct benefit from an individual's behavioral health benefit plan.
-EAP is pre-purchased by employers for their employees and their employees’ household members.
-As part of the program, employees and their household members have access to a pre-determined number of counseling visits per issue, per individual, per plan year, at no cost to the individual.
+Employee assistance program (EAP) services are separate and distinct from a patient's behavioral health benefit plan.
+EAP is pre-purchased by employers for its employees, their dependents, and members of their households (“Participants”).
+As part of the program, Participants have access to a pre-determined number of counseling visits per issue, per individual, per plan year, at no cost to the Participant.
 The number of sessions varies depending on the program model purchased by the employer.
-The goal of the program is, in part, to help employees and their household members address personal issues and bring balance to their lives.
+The goal of the program is, in part, to help Participants address personal issues and bring balance to their lives.

 What kinds of issues are discussed during an EAP visit?

-EAP services may include assessments or short-term counseling.
-Customers may come to you for assistance with a broad range of issues, including but not limited, to:
+EAP services may include assessment and referral or short-term counseling.
+Patients may come to you for assistance with a broad range of issues, including but not limited, to:

 • Relationship and marital concerns